A "rare'' plane set with Hausdorff dimension 2: Abstract

 \section{Abstract}

 We prove that for every at most countable family $\{f_k(x)\}$ of real functions on $[0,1)$ there is a single-valued real function $F(x)$, $x\in[0,1)$, such that the Hausdorff dimension of the graph $\G$ of $F(x)$ equals 2, and for every $C\in\R$ and every $k$, the intersection of $\G$ with the graph of the function $f_k(x)+C$ consists of at most one point.
+We also construct a family of functions of cardinality continuum and a function $F$ with similar properties.